This is part 5 of a 9-part behind the scenes series on how we ran our biggest launches. You can start at the beginning right here.

 So what are the takeaways?

 Next up in our series of More Than You Ever Wanted To Know About Launches, we’re talking about the anti-launch, the quietest little sneeze of a launch we ever did.
 For those who are freaked out by launching, you may want to try this approach.
-You can read about it right now by clicking here.
+Stay tuned to see all the details.

 Naomi writes more things like this in The Letter.
 Get it for free today.
 (It also comes with free marketing courses.
 You can’t move for free here.)